1904labs/de-hours-with-experts/github/README.md

 6. Following the format you see in the example in ./funfacts/Spring2022/funfacts.txt, add your name and a fun fact about yourself
 7. Commit your changes locally
 8. Push your changes up to Github
-9. Create a PR for your changes against the solutions branch
+9. Create a PR for your changes against the solutions branch of the 1904labs repository
 10. Once you create a PR, copy the link to your PR and add it to the Google Form that you were sent when given the application